mandliya/mandliya.github.io/_posts/2026-03-11-building-an-autograd-engine-from-scratch-with-cupy-part-1-tensor-and-backpropagation.md

 categories: [Deep Learning, Neural Networks]
 tags: [Deep Learning, Autograd, Backpropagation, CuPy, Automatic Differentiation, Neural Networks, From Scratch]
 description: In this series, we are going to build a complete autograd engine from scratch and then use it to build a transformer.
-No Pytorch or Jax, Pure Python and Cupy.
+No PyTorch or JAX, pure Python and CuPy.
 image: /assets/img/building-an-autograd-engine-from-scratch-with-cupy-part-1-tensor-and-backpropagation/cover.png
 image_alt: 'DeeplyGrad: Building an Autograd Engine from Scratch with CuPy - Part 1: Tensor and Backpropagation'
 math: true